 Mental Health Services

-For details of HSE Addiction Care Pathways follow this link.
+Details of HSE Addiction Care Pathways (pdf)

 How do I apply?

 - Outpatient and Day Case

 There is no application process for outpatient or day case care.
 Once you have a referral from a GP or treating consultant here in Ireland you may proceed with your out patient appointment.
 A referral from a GP abroad is also acceptable and a consultant abroad can be considered a referring consultant where a referral from a GP to that consultant is evidenced.
 Following the appointment you would then submit the invoice, receipts, pro-forma invoice, proof of travel etc to the HSE for reimbursement.
 If you wish to know the reimbursement rate prior to your appointment please contact the CBD office and we will be happy to advise you.

 You should seek prior authorisation for all episodes of inpatient care (involving an overnight stay) under the CBD prior to accessing that care.

 Prior authorisation application form process: The patient/applicant must submit a fully completed application form accompanied by the appropriate referring letter in sufficient time to allow the HSE assess and make a decision on same.
 The onus is on the patient to submit a fully completed application form and to provide the necessary information from the referring clinician.
 Incomplete applications will be returned to the patient/applicant for provision of the appropriate information prior to re-submitting to the CBD office.

 When I apply, how long does the decision process take?